The National Folk Festival is a not-for-profit organisation whose mission is ‘to deliver the national annual celebration of folk culture’.

 Volunteers are required to complete a timesheet to enable us to monitor the number of hours worked, measure the demands placed on Volunteers and ensure compliance with legal requirements under the Work Health and Safety Act 2011 (ACT) and any terms and conditions in our insurance policies that cover Volunteers.

-During the Festival Period, Volunteer timesheets must be completed and signed by the Volunteer at the conclusion of each shift, signed by the appropriate supervisor or coordinator and provided to the Volunteer Officer.
+During the Festival Period, Volunteer timesheets must be completed and signed by the Volunteer at the conclusion of each shift, signed by the appropriate supervisor or coordinator and provided to the Volunteer Manager.
 If a Volunteer refuses or fails to comply with this requirement, we can refuse or terminate their services as a Volunteer.

 If a volunteer has been directed to complete a timesheet and then provides false or inaccurate information on timesheets, we may dispense with the services of that volunteer.